MauriceGit/Water_Simulation/README.md

 ## **Install && Run**

-I only tested an run this simulation on a debian-based unix OS.
+I only tested an ran this simulation on a debian-based unix OS (Ubuntu, Mint, ...).
 It should run on any other machine as well but is not tested.

 ### **Requirements**